-- 3. Under the Accounts and Audit Regulations (2015), Leicester City Council (the Council) is required to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes'. - 4.
+- 3. Under the Accounts and Audit Regulations (2015), Leicester City Council (the Council) is required to undertake an effective internal audit to evaluate the effectiveness of its risk management, control, and governance processes. - 4.
 In January 2017, the Council's internal audit function was delegated to Leicestershire County Council. - 5.
 Leicestershire County Council Internal Audit Service (LCCIAS) conforms to all relevant standards and legislation, particularly the Public Sector Internal Audit Standards (PSIAS). - 6.
 PSIAS require the Head of Internal Audit Service (HoIAS) to form an annual opinion on the overall adequacy and effectiveness of the Council's control environment (its framework of governance, risk management and control).

 To form an opinion, the scope of internal audit work needs to be wide.
-The HoIAS prepares a risk based internal audit plan to determine the priorities of the internal audit activity, consistent with the City Council's goals.
-There needs to be sufficient internal audit work to gain assurance during 2021-22.
-The opinion is in turn one of the sources of assurance that the public body relies on for its annual governance statement.
+The HoIAS prepares a risk based internal audit plan to determine the priorities of the internal audit activity, consistent with the Council's goals.
+There needs to be sufficient internal audit work to gain assurance during 2023-24.
+The opinion is in turn one of the sources of assurance that the Council relies on for its annual governance statement.

-7. Within its Terms of Reference, the Committee has a duty to consider, challenge and approve (but not direct) Internal Audit's strategy and plan and monitor performance on an annual basis.
+- Within its Terms of Reference (approved at Full Council on 6th July 2023), the Committee has a duty to review and approve the risk-based internal audit plan, including resource requirements. - 8.
 The Committee is designated as 'the Board' in the Council's Internal Audit Charter (revised March 2020).
+One of the Board's responsibilities is to make appropriate enquiries of management and the HoIAS to determine whether there are inappropriate scope or resource limitations.